Vaggan/MagicMirror-SonosModule/README.md

 This is a sonos-module for the [MagicMirror](https://github.com/MichMich/MagicMirror) created by [MichMich´s](https://github.com/MichMich).

+>The module system is about to be updated.
+This can cause problems with this module.

 ## Configuration

 Modify ```config.js``` to change the behavior of the module.